Faith Land Discernment Cohort 2020

 to land development.

-The Church Council of Greater Seattle is convening a 6-month congregational cohort to facilitate discernment of next steps toward utilizing faith-owned land as an extension of the vision of faith communities.
+In 2020, the Church Council of Greater Seattle convened a 6-month congregational cohort to facilitate discernment of next steps toward utilizing faith-owned land as an extension of the vision of faith communities.

-Together, we will engage our faith traditions and community organizing practices to build:
+Together, we engaged our faith traditions and community organizing practices to build:

 - A discernment process that centers deep listening, learning, and consensus-building

 - Deeper relationships and engagement with neighborhood stakeholders leading to more vital and active communities of faith

 - A network of congregations and faith leaders, building collective power around faithful land development.